mathematic-inc/ts-japi/README.md

 ### Serializing Errors

 `ErrorSerializer` serializes any object as an error.
-Alternatively (recommended), extend `JapiError` to construct typed server errors.
+The recommended approach is to extend `JapiError` and construct typed server errors.

 ```typescript
 import { ErrorSerializer } from 'ts-japi';